Red wine pomace may have heart health benefits

 Mandana Pahlavani, PhD, an assistant professor from Texas Woman’s Department of Nutrition and Food Sciences, received a $300,000 grant from the U.S. Department of Agriculture (USDA) to study the “novel microencapsulation of red wine pomace to modulate gut health in coronary artery disease.”

-Pahlavani is the project director for the study and her co-principal investigator is Naima Moustaid-Moussa, PhD, from the Institute for One Health Innovation at Texas Tech.
-She is also collaborating with Ahmad Kalbasi, PhD from the Texas A&M Biological and Agricultural Engineering Department.
+Pahlavani is the project director for the study and her co-principal investigator is Naima Moustaid-Moussa, PhD, FTOS, FAHA, Executive Director, Institute for One Health Innovation at Texas Tech University and Texas Tech Health Sciences Center.
+She is also collaborating with Ahmad Kalbasi, PhD, former associate professor of food engineering at University of Tehran and current food research scientist and engineer at Texas A&M University.

 Pahlavani’s study focuses on increasing the bioavailability of polyphenols obtained from the red wine pomace.
 Grape pomace is the leftover waste after grapes are pressed to make juice or wine.
 This could be the skins, seeds, stems and pulp from a grape.
 And, red wine pomace is the pomace after the grapes have been fermented.